juju/juju-gui/docs/viewlet-data-binding.rst

 How it works
 ------------

-Uppon instantiation the View Container creates new classes for all of the viewlets that were passed in on configuration then waits to be explicitly rendered to the dom by calling::
+Upon instantiation, the View Container creates new classes for all of the viewlets that were passed in on configuration then waits to be explicitly rendered to the dom by calling::